sstliao/shutingliao/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
-- Data mining
-- Visualization
 - ANOVA
 - Statistical Modeling
 - Bootstrap Sampling
+- Bayesian
+- Machine Learning
+- Visualization

 # Education to show in About widget
 education: